 The now iconic local brick building comprises the western tower with needle spire 38.7m high, nave and chancel, extended in 1874 to the design of Gilbert Scott of London and supervised by prominent Sydney architect Edmund Blacket.
 The window stone tracery and the floor flagging were cut from a local quarry.
 The cusped hammerbeam roof trusses were cut from local ironbark trees.

-The Church has many fine dedicated stained glass windows, those earlier are from England, and include two remaining of the original design; later windows are of local design.
+The Church has many fine dedicated stained-glass windows, those earlier are from England, and include two remaining of the original design; later windows are of local design.
 The prominent east window (Clayton and Bell, London) was installed in 1874 and depicts the Transfigured Christ framed by a Latin inscription ‘This is my Son—my Chosen—Listen to Him’.

 The organ and choir gallery to the design of Blacket was built in 1861 by J. Le Fevre.
 The Organ made c.
 1860 by Bates and Son in London is single manual with tracker action, seven ranks of pipes and was originally hand pumped.
 It is housed in a delightful gothic case having gabled towers with pinnacles and is the only Bates organ in NSW.
-The organ has been recently fully restored.

 The Clock and Bells were dedicated in 1897 as a gift from Elizabeth Macarthur-Onslow.
 The chiming clock with three 1.8m dials and 1.5m long bed frame was made by Gillett and Johnston of London; originally hand wound but now automatically wound by electric motors.

-The Peal of 8 bells, the largest weighing 710 kg was made by Mears and Stainbanks of London.
+The peal of 8 bells, the largest weighing 710 kg was made by Mears and Stainbanks of London.
 The bells can be played by two hands pulling numbered ropes on an ‘Ellacombe’ frame.

 The Lych Gate and Picket Fence at the Menangle Road entry to the grounds was given in 1912 as a memorial to Mrs Elizabeth Macarthur-Onslow.